karat-1/Pygame-2D-Raycast/README.md

 ## Demo Example
 Just clone this repository and run the main.py to have a basic proof of concept demo.

-##### Controls
+### Controls
-W - Move up
-A - Move Left
-S - Move Down
-D - Move Right
+WASD = Change Position

-Mouse - Change Raycast target position
+Mouse Change Raycast target position

+LeftMouse Place a Tile

+RightMouse Remove a Tile

 ![Test Image 1](https://i.imgur.com/r8eKqSm.png)